 What I take out of this experience is that we need more opportunities locally, nationally and globally to share the everyday realities with each other.
 In four years (2023) this World Congress will convene again in the South American region.
 I would love to see more Utah teacher, aspiring educators and retirees participate as delegates, observers or guests in the NEA Delegation to this eye-opening opportunity.
 I would love to see Utah bring more attendees to Education International as members, leaders and future leaders.
 Together we can witness, develop relationships and raise our voices on a global stage.

 Post by Heidi Matthews – July 28, 2019

-The speakers who have visited us at each day at the World Congress range from Nobel Prize winners, to UNESCO, United Nations and Global Labor leaders.
+The speakers who have visited us at each day at the World Congress range from a Nobel Prize winner, to UNESCO, United Nations and Global Labor leaders.
 It is humbling and inspiring to be in the space with these courageous men and women.
-This morning we heard from Franz Castro, a Nobel Prize winner for labor from the Philippines who was required to post bail in order to join us in Bangkok.
+This morning we heard from France Castro, a Swensson (Labor Rights) winner from the Philippines who was required to post bail in order to join us in Bangkok.

 Castro shared with us the plight of indigenous people in her country, swindled by the government to sell hectares of land for the price equivalent to a can of sardines.
 Despite the oppression, more than 100 schools were established.
 She shared a beautiful video capturing the impact of the schools on the communities, the joy of learning and the preservation of culture.
 Images of laughing children dancing in graduation caps proudly holding certificates of their achievements filled the screen and our hearts.